Skip to content

 Volunteer Your Time

-Lend a helping hand with fundraising events, promoting our appeal, welcoming audiences or organising activities!
+Lend a helping hand with fundraising events, welcoming audiences or organising activities!
 We need you!

 Your Questions Answered

-This means that your donation will be used towards the sale price of the Chapel once it is listed on the open market along with helping meet the costs of the expertise and skills needed to plan for the Chapel’s future repair and restoration costs.
+Your donation will be used towards meeting the cost of buying the Chapel, along with helping to bring in the expertise and skills needed to plan for the Chapel’s future repair and restoration costs.
 As well as the costs of the much needed resource to support our volunteers to keep the doors of the Chapel open.

-Because the Chapel is a recognised ‘Asset of Community Value’ the charity has 6 months to try and purchase the Chapel once it is listed for sale, before anyone else can proceed with an offer.
+Because the Chapel is a recognised ‘Asset of Community Value’ the charity has 6 months to try and purchase the Chapel before anyone else can proceed with an offer.

 If we buy the Chapel then our plans for the future are outlined below.

-If we are unsuccessful at raising the funds and the building is sold to someone else the charity will need to decide if it can continue with our charitable purpose.
+If we are unsuccessful at purchasing the buildings the charity will need to decide if it can continue with our charitable purpose.

 Donors to our current appeal will be contacted using the information they gave when they made their online donation or cheque donation and asked if they would like their donation returned, or if the charity intends to continue, asked if they would like their donation to support the charity moving forward.